mixu/nwm/readme.md

 The underlying X11 bindings are written as a Node native extension in c.
 I apologize for the ugliness of the code - if you look at the first commit, I started on Friday with [this tutorial](https://www.cloudkick.com/blog/2010/aug/23/writing-nodejs-native-extensions/), a vague knowledge of X11 and a lot of enthusiasm.

+My plan is to dogfood this in the near future to bring it to a more useful state.
+Right now, I recommend you run it in a secondary X server using Xephyr.

 # Features

 nwm supports all kinds of layouts - you can write your own, or use the default (tiling) layout.
 It's like dwm, but layouts are enforced in JS rather than in C.